dhbmarcos/elementa/README.md

     </card>
     ```

 When the page loads, elementa.js automatically replaces every custom tag (like `<card>`) matching a template with the rendered DOM.
-Use the `name` attribute in the `<template>` to define your custom tag name, like `card` in the example above.
+Use the `id` attribute in the `<template>` to define your custom tag name, like `card` in the example above.

 Use the `id` attributes in your template to bind properties from the custom tag attributes.
 For example, the `title` attribute of `<card>` will populate the `<h1 id="title"></h1>` element inside the template.